freefood89/software-engineering-bootcamp/02A - API Design/README.md

           type: string
 ```

-The example above is a specification for a Web API for getting a user's profile in which calling `GET /users/me` should return `{ "id": "some_id" }`.
+The example above is a specification for a Web API for getting a user's profile in which calling `GET /users/me` should return a `User`, with a schema specified in `components`.

 If there is an error it will return something like the following:

 ```
 {